 - Apply to attend as a new PK3 or PK4 student at any DCPS school. - Apply to attend grades K-12 as a new student at an out-of-boundary DCPS school. - Apply to attend as a new student at a DCPS citywide school. - Apply to attend as a new student at a DCPS selective high school or program.

 A My School DC lottery application is NOT required to:

-- Enroll in grades K-12 at an in-boundary or geographic or programmatic feeder DCPS school. - Re-enroll in the next grade at their current school.
+- Enroll in grades K-12 at an in-boundary or geographic or programmatic feeder DCPS school.

+- Re-enroll at their current school.

+- Enroll via a formal placement.